 ICT®: What would you tell your fellow sterile processing professionals about how to further get through this pandemic?
 The numbers look good, as you know, right now, but the variants are out there.
-What advice you have for your fellow sterile processing professionals?
+What advice do you have for your fellow sterile processing professionals?

 Lewis: I have this to tell my coworkers—because that’s what I think, we’re all one big family.
-We should just continue doing what we’re doing and follow CDC guidelines.
+We should just continue doing what we’re doing and follow CDC [Centers for Disease Control and Prevention] guidelines.
 Just maintaining wearing your masks, and those of us who want a vaccine—I would like to think a lot of them would, but you know, some people don’t.
 But if you want a vaccine, make sure that you get it when it’s available to you.
 Keep your hands washed, wear your mask, social distance, just all the basic things.
 We have to stay safe.
 We have to stay safe for ourselves, our families, and our patients.
-Right now, those are the things that we have to do in order to stay safe.
+Right now, those are the things that we have to do to stay safe.
 I just think that they’re doing what they’re doing.
 Just keep doing it.

-Lewis: No, you can’t.
-I’ve talked to my team, and some of them have had the vaccine already.
-I took it in December.
-And then I took my second dose in January, but some of them have had the vaccine already.
+Lewis: I’ve talked to my team, and some of them have had the vaccine already.
+I took it in December, and then I took my second dose in January, but some of them have had the vaccine already.
 And then some of them are still a little leery.
 You can’t force them, but I just keep trying to explain the positive part of it.
 It may not be 100% effective.
 But if you get it, you will not get a real severe case of COVID-19.
 So that in itself….
-I don’t have a lot of millennials, but the ones that I have, they’re like, “No. I don’t know what’s in that vaccine.
+I don’t have a lot of millennials, but the ones I have, they’re like, “No. I don’t know what’s in that vaccine.
 I’m not taking it.”
 You can’t force them.
 Maybe at some point it might be mandatory, but most of my people have received a vaccine.

-ICT®: Is there anything that I neglected to ask you, that you think is pertinent that you want sterile processing professionals and infection preventionists to know?
+ICT®: Is there anything I neglected to ask you, that you think is pertinent that you want sterile processing professionals and infection preventionists to know?